jina-ai/jina/docs/how-to/kubernetes.md

 ## Update your Executor in Kubernetes

-In Kubernetes, you can update your Executors by patching the deployment corresponding to your Executor.
+In Kubernetes, you can update your Executors by patching the Deployment corresponding to your Executor.

 For instance, in the example above, we may want to change the `batch_size` parameter of the CLIPEncoder.